The evolving expectations of today’s healthcare consumer

 Starting now, make healthcare easier

 Reducing complexity where possible is key to building patient confidence and earning loyalty.
 Understanding where friction occurs in the patient’s journey is essential to solve the right problems.
 The work extends beyond traditional post-care surveys.
-To understand where the journey can be optimized, health systems need to gather feedback and input using dynamic and flexible methods.
-Leading systems are supplementing surveys with language analytics, digital focus groups, and electronic communities to really understand patient priorities.
+To understand where the experience can be optimized, health systems need to gather feedback and input using dynamic and flexible methods.
+Leading systems are supplementing surveys with language analytics, digital focus groups, and electronic communities to really understand patient expectations and priorities.

 Real-time, omnichannel listening